 It also reminds me of my brother, who played it early on when he was just starting out as a guitarist.
 He moved to electric soon after, and we listened to Parisian Walkways 50 times a day for what seemed like months.
 It paid off, though, as he now works as a full-time musician and teacher.

 Music has been a huge part of my life, from my Dad singing Pink Floyd to send me to sleep, through to the violin lessons I had until my mid-teens and the bands my friends and I used to follow around.
 I love a good guitar riff, and if you’re interested, my favourite song is still “Voodoo Child (Slight Return)” by Jimi Hendrix.
 So now you know!

 The guitar has existed in some form or other for the last 4,000 years.
 Apparently, there are various theories on where it came from, with some suggesting it’s based on the lute.
 However, while there are some similarities in early forms of both, the lute was not a part of the development of the guitar.

-Similarly, the idea that it’s descended from the Ancient Greek instrument the ‘kithara’, seems to be based on the fact that the Spanish word ‘quittara.’
+Similarly, the idea that it’s descended from the Ancient Greek instrument, the ‘kithara’, seems to be based on the fact that there is a Spanish instrument known as the ‘quittara’, and the two words are quite similar.
 As it turns out, the kithara is a square, seven-stringed harp played in the lap, so nothing like the four-stringed quitarra.